-- 1. Reviewing and approving each year an Annual Five-Year Investment Plan that sets forth the direction of the Fund and work plan initiatives for the coming two years.
-This Annual Five-Year Investment Plan shall incorporate proposed percentage allocations to asset classes, portfolio component definitions and types and proportions of assets within each asset class. - 2.
-Approving the engagement and termination of investment advisors.
+1. Reviewing and approving a biennial Investment Plan that sets forth the direction of the Fund and work plan initiatives for the coming two years.
+This Investment Plan shall incorporate long-term allocation ranges to the asset classes.

+- 2. Approving the engagement and termination of investment managers.
 Staff and consultants will identify potential candidates.
-Potential advisors will be evaluated based on their ability to achieve the objectives outlined in the Annual Five Year Investment Plan and their demonstrated experience and expertise for the specific mandate.
-Board suggestions for potential advisors who meet these criteria will be evaluated by staff and consultants.
-While individual Board Members may meet with prospective advisors, all group meetings involving a quorum of Board Members for a presentation by prospective advisors shall be through formal Board meetings or Board Committee meetings.
-Staff and consultants are jointly responsible for carrying out the research and due diligence to identify qualified candidates, or support terminations, and make recommendations back to the Board. - 3.
+Potential managers will be evaluated based on their ability to achieve the objectives outlined in the Investment Plan and their demonstrated experience and expertise for the specific mandate.
+Board suggestions for potential managers who meet these criteria will be evaluated by staff and consultants.
+While individual Board Members may meet with prospective managers, all group meetings involving a quorum of Board Members for a presentation by prospective managers shall be through formal Board meetings or Board Committee meetings.
+Staff and consultants are jointly responsible for carrying out the research and initial due diligence to identify qualified candidates.
+Staff and consultants are also jointly responsible for performing the on-going monitoring of investment managers and funds.
+Lastly, all prospective investment opportunities and/or investment manager terminations which are recommended to the Board must be supported by a memo from Staff and a memo from the relevant investment consultant. - 3.
 Approving the engagement and termination of consultants. - 4.
-Reviewing the investment performance of the Fund. - 5.
-Reviewing and approving the Certified Annual Financial Report. - 6.
+Reviewing the investment performance and risk characteristics of the Fund. - 5.
+Reviewing and approving the Comprehensive Annual Financial Report. - 6.
 Reviewing and approving the annual actuarial report, assumptions and funding level and, reviewing and approving an actuarial experience study that is to be conducted no less than every five years. - 7.
 Reviewing and approving the results of an asset liability study on a periodic basis, but not less than every five years. - 8.
 Reviewing and adopting the proxy voting guidelines. - 9.
-Oversight and monitoring of staff.
+Oversight and monitoring of staff including, but not limited to the hiring of the Chief Investment Officer, the Executive Director, and the Director of Internal Audit.